pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

 Fourth, the party's leadership ensures the stability and continuity of the country's major policies and policies, which is conducive to safeguarding the fundamental and long-term interests of the country.
-Doing a good job of current affairs in a down-to-earth manner and strategically planning for long- term development is the consistent leadership method of the Communist Party of China and an important experience of the party in ruling and rejuvenating the country.
+Doing a good job of current affairs in a down-to-earth manner and strategically planning for long- term development is the consistent leadership method of the CCP and an important experience of the party in ruling and rejuvenating the country.
 This is conducive to maintaining the stability and sustainability of the country's major policies, combining current interests with long-term interests, and aligning partial interests with overall interests.